v1z/react-template/README.md

 - `make` - generate new file from template
 - `lint` - run both eslint and stylelint with quality configs plus cheking the types
 - `format` - run both eslint and stylelint with format configs (extends qulity configs with formatting rules) and `--fix` option

+# What's next

+- bunch of a11y ready default components
+- tests for the components